bryxnn/bryxnn.github.io/README.md

 ### 🖥️ [Portfolio Website](https://github.com/bryxnn/bryxnn.github.io)
 - Designed and built this portfolio site from scratch.
 - Responsive layout, dark/light themes, and smooth navigation.
-- Integrated résumé, skills, and case study sections in a polished format.
+- Integrated resume, skills, and case study sections in a polished format.

 ### 🔍 Bet Extractor (OCR Automation)
 - Built a Python tool to extract sports betting data from images using OCR.